THE RESTORATION AND TRANSFORMATION OF A "MUTT" ROD

 THE RESTORATION BEGINS:

-MONDAY, JUNE 19, 2007: Just returned from Indiana, and spent some quality time with the restoration forman Mike Pranger at Artisan.
-Mike already had his hands full on the car, from doing a complete inventory of all the parts, getting an appraisal for the estate, and organizing the future workflow on the car.
-We finally got the car insured, registered and licensed out of New York and we love the "MUTT ROD" vanity plates we managed to score.
+Artisans already had their hands full on the car, from doing a complete inventory of all the parts, getting an appraisal for the estate, and organizing the future workflow on the car.
+We finally got the car insured, registered and licensed out of New York and we love the "MUTT ROD" plates we managed to score.
 They cut out the roll bar, pulled the engine, took off the wheels and put the car up on blocks, so they could thoroughly examine and inspect the frame, steering, clutch, suspension and brake components.
 It was discovered that the frame had been weakened considerably, as some chunks of the "C" channel along the edges on the top and on both sides of the frame had been removed to accommodate the oversize Pontiac V8.
 I observed that the frame had too much "give" and was easily moved by simply leaning or pushing on one side of it.
 I am thankful that Chuck had not completed it as is, because the vehicle may not have been safe with that oversize engine and weakened frame.
 The torque from the engine could actually cause the frame to twist or buckle slightly which could have wreaked havoc on the handling of the car.
-We had to make some tough decisions this time around and ultimately decided to purchase an entire new Model A frame.
+We had to make some tough decisions this time around and ultimately decided to purchase an entire new1929 Model A frame.
 Safety is paramount and although we want to utilize as much of the original car and parts as possible, we have to insure that the car will be safe to drive.
 The engine fired fine, although it was not running long enough to insure the seals are still ok.
 We are going to keep the Pontiac engine and drive train intact and replace some of the brake components and a good portion of the suspension.
 We have decided to go with no air conditioning, no power steering, and no radio.
 We also decided upon an original steel dash instead of a custom wooden one.
 While I was in Indiana, we discovered Chuck's technical notes on the carburetor settings.
 Not just any mechanic knows how to sync up and maintain those carburetors.
 Chuck's notes should prove to be very helpful.
 The meeting with Marcus on the interior was such a treat.
 Seeing his shop and his work, what an incredibly dedicated and talented ARTIST he is!
 We sketched out some general plans but realized that ultimately, you need to let the car come to you as it is built, and that the vision of the interior will reveal itself as the car progresses.

 You can see the work involved on the cowl and body braces in order to get the body to slip down over the frame 4":